 What happens if you get a cavity under a bridge?

 If your dentist discovers a tooth cavity on a tooth that is supporting your dental bridge, he will need to treat it.
-If caught early enough, your dentist will treat it with a simple tooth filling.
-However, if it is severe, Dr. Goyal will have to remove the bridge, treat the tooth and create a new bridge.
-Extreme decay may require an extraction.
-In this case, you may want to consider getting dental implants to replace your missing teeth.
+If caught early enough, your dentist will apply a simple tooth filling to fix it.
+However, the dentist will have to remove the bridge, treat the tooth, and create a new bridge if the cavity is large.

 Can food get stuck under a bridge?

-Food can easily become stuck beneath or around a bridge since there is a gap underneath the prosthetic tooth.
-It’s crucial to have routine exams to ensure that your dental bridge is properly fitting and functioning.
+Food can easily become stuck beneath or around a bridge since there is a small gap underneath the prosthetic tooth.
+Routine exams are crucial to ensure that your dental bridge fits and functions properly.
 Carrying floss threaders and/or dental brushes with you will assist you remove food particles if they become trapped between your teeth.
 Failing to remove food particles and debris regularly will result in decay and gum disease.

 Can you sleep with a removable bridge in?

 You should remove your dental bridge each night and store it while you sleep.
-This gives the mouth’s muscles, gums, and surrounding teeth a resting period.
-These kinds of devices can also harbor bacteria and hinder the mouth’s natural ability to clean itself, so it is important to practice good oral care, and to clean your bridge as well when you remove it at night.
+This gives the mouth muscles, gums, and surrounding teeth a resting period.
+These kinds of oral devices can also harbor bacteria and hinder the mouth’s natural ability to clean itself.
+So practice good oral care, and clean your bridge every time you remove it at night.

 Is the process to get a bridge painful?

 The process for placing the dental bridge in your mouth is rather simple and painless.
-In order to keep you pain-free throughout the procedure, we will numb the area before beginning.
+To keep you pain-free throughout the procedure, we will numb the area before beginning treatment.
 This will ensure that you are pain free and comfortable during the procedure.
 You may feel pressure while we prepare the teeth, however.

-If you are interested in replacing multiple missing teeth with a dental bridge, call the Frederick, Maryland dental office of Dr. Goyal at 301.264.5680.
+Replace multiple missing teeth with a dental bridge by calling Dr. Goyal’s dental office at 301-264-5680.
 You may also schedule an appointment online.